hngu/leetcode/README.md

 - Go with the naive algorithm first!
 You want to gain some intuition and make sure you understand the problem fully.
 - Then think about optimizations.
-- Ask the interviewer if you are on the right path.
-Asking for hints if necessary.
+- Ask the interviewer if you are on the right path and ask for hints if you are stuck.
 - Think about various inputs and outputs.
 Think about edge cases as well.
-Examples include - empty string, 0, false, weird punctuations for string problems, Large inputs, small inputs, etc.
+Examples include - empty string, 0, false, weird punctuations for string problems, large inputs, small inputs, etc.
 - Write up psuedocode if necessary to convey your idea to the interviewer.
 That way, the interviewer can verify your high level solution before implementation.
 - After you finish coding the solution, test it out.
 - Finally, examine the space and time complexity of your solution.